forcedotcom/cli/releasenotes/sf/README.md

     Finally, we deprecated the interactive `sf deploy` command; use `project deploy start` or `deploy function` instead.

-    As always, run the commands with the `--help` flag to get more information.
+    As always, run the new and existing commands with the `--help` flag to get detailed information, or `-h` for a quick look.

 ## 1.71.0 (March 29, 2023) [stable]